Messerschmitt Bf 109 F-4 Nitsijärvi Finland

 Fw.Erich Froböse bailed out of his aircraft, but his parachute failed to open

-and he crashed through the ice on lake Hammasjärvi.
+crashed through the ice on lake Hammasjärvi.

 An "Alarmrotte"(two bf 109) took off from Nautsi airbase to attack Russian Pe-3 bombers.
 Fw.Erich Froböse was shot down in the air battle, but he managed to shoot down one bomber before he got killed.
 Both men onboard the Pe-2 managed to parachute, but their fate is not known.
 Fw.Froböse was recovered the next year.
 He is buried at Parkkina Cemetery.